visgl/deck.gl/docs/api-reference/core/deckgl.md

 ##### `getMapboxMap`

-Returns the mapbox-gl [Map](https://www.mapbox.com/mapbox-gl-js/api/#map) instance if a base map is present.
+Returns the mapbox-gl or maplibre-gl [Map](https://www.mapbox.com/mapbox-gl-js/api/#map) instance if a base map is present.

 ## Source